Wo0fle/Wo0fle/README.md

-- Hello, I'm Woofle, AKA Seby
+- Hello, I'm Woofle, A.K.A.
+Seby
 - random things will be coded
 - Learning a lot of languages (too many, probably)
 - Check out all my stuff at this link!